octoTurnip/ha-flipped-utilities/README.md

 - Displaying navigation bars alongside rails is not considered good practice, but is done so in this theme due to the increased accessability the bottom aligned navigation bar offers over top aligned tabs.
 - Home Assistant itself uses bottom aligned tabs for mobile settings pages, which is similar to the navigation bar.

-- The navigation drawer (and rail below) is smaller in width and destination size than the specification calls for.
-This is to prevent it from taking up too much horizontal space, and due to difficulty restyling it without modifying the `ha-drawer` element, which is rendered too early to consitently modify the styles of.
-- The navigation drawer is supposed to have a top and bottom left border radius, but adding this requires modifying `ha-drawer`, which is rendered too early to be consistently modified.

 ### [Navigation Rail](https://m3.material.io/components/navigation-rail/overview)

 Desktop sidebar and mobile modal drawer.